check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Git.md

 One of the actions that cannot be done from the command line is the `pull request`.
 The `pull request` cannot be done from the command line.
 It must be executed at the GitHub website.

+* Go to your account in GitHub.

+* Select the repo you wich to make to pull request to.

+* Create your pull request.

+That is all there is to it.